What is a Communicants Class?

 - The child must attend all three sessions.
 At least one parent must attend all sessions with their child.

-- After the class, parents will be asked to complete a brief written questionnaire to give evidences of their child's profession of faith.
+- After the class, parents will be asked to complete a brief online questionnaire to give evidences of their child's profession of faith.

 - After the class, the child will be asked to attend a Sunday morning worship service where they will affirm their membership vows and be presented to the congregation.